rust-lang/book/src/ch01-03-hello-cargo.md

 * We can build a project without producing a binary to check for errors using `cargo check`.
-* Instead of saving the result of the build in the same directory as our code, Cargo stores it in the *target/debug* directory.
+* Instead of saving the result of the build in the same directory as our code, the Cargo™ package manager stores it in the *target/debug* directory.

-An additional advantage of using Cargo is that the commands are the same no matter which operating system you’re working on.
+An additional advantage of using the Cargo™ package manager is that the commands are the same no matter which operating system you’re working on.
 So, at this point, we’ll no longer provide specific instructions for Linux and macOS versus Windows.

 ### Building for Release

 When your project is finally ready for release, you can use `cargo build --release` to compile it with optimizations.
 This command will create an executable in *target/release* instead of *target/debug*.
-The optimizations make your Rust code run faster, but turning them on lengthens the time it takes for your program to compile.
+The optimizations make your Rust® code run faster, but turning them on lengthens the time it takes for your program to compile.
 This is why there are two different profiles: one for development, when you want to rebuild quickly and often, and another for building the final program you’ll give to a user that won’t be rebuilt